An Interactive Greedy Approach to Group Sparsity in High Dimensions: Theoretical Results

-The requirement in \eqref{ass:sparsity} of Assumption~\ref{ass:s} is also mild.
-Note that $\kappa(s)$ is bounded if $Q(\w)$ is a strongly convex function with bounded Lipschitzian gradient.
-Also, Lemma~\ref{lem:cond} in Supplement~\ref{sec:suppthm} shows that \eqref{ass:sparsity} holds with high probability under random design that $\x_i$'s are sub-Gaussian and the condition number of $\nabla^2 f_i(\cdot)$ is bounded; least square function with $f_i(z) = {1\over 2}\|z-y_i\|^2$ natually satisfies this requirement; if we further assume $\x_i$'s have bounded domain in $l_2$ norm, logistic regression with $f_i(z) = \log (1+\exp(-y_iz))$ ( $y_i\in \{-1, 1\}$) also falls under this scenario.
+As mentioned, we assume the design matrix $X$ in the standard framework \eqref{eq:groupl0} is deterministic throughout the section.
+However, it is also noted that our results can be readily extended to random designs that satisfy Assumption~\ref{ass:s} with high probability.
+For example, Lemma~\ref{lem:cond} in Supplement~\ref{sec:suppthm} shows that Assumption~\ref{ass:s} holds with high probability if $\x_i$'s are sub-Gaussian and the condition number of $\nabla^2 f_i(\cdot)$ is bounded; least square function naturally satisfies this requirement; with bounded covariates, logistic regression also falls under this scenario.

 \begin{theorem} Suppose Assumption~\ref{ass:s} holds and $\delta= C_\lambda\|\nabla Q(\bar{\w})\|_{G,\infty}^{2}$, where $C_\lambda=\frac{8\varphi_{+}(1)}{\lambda\varphi_{-}^{2}(s)}$.
 Then IGA estimator $\w^{(k)}$ has the following properties: